 The CCA’s premier carving exhibit opened at the National Museum of Woodcarving in Custer, South Dakota during the summer of 1991.
 That exhibit, consisting of almost fifty original carvings, returned to Custer for several years.

 Our first book, the highly acclaimed "Carving the Full Moon Saloon" was published by Fox Chapel in 1995.
 The book, featuring the work of 21 CCA members, includes over 150 color photographs, substantial text concerning the creative aspect of caricature carving, and patterns for each of the principal carvings in the saloon.
 The idea for the project was conceived at the 1993 annual meeting in Wichita, Kansas.
 The carvings and the saloon setting were completed in time for the 1994 meeting in Fort Worth, Texas, and the book was released in conjunction with the 1995 International Woodcarver’s Congress in Davenport, Iowa.
 The Full Moon Saloon is currently on tour and displayed at selected Woodcraft Supply stores around the country.
+The book is available from Fox Chapel through our web store.

 Our second book, "Carving the Caricature Carvers of America Circus" was published by Fox Chapel in 1997 and chronicles the carving of the CCA Circus.
 Each active member contributed a minimum of three carvings to the circus, which totals in excess of 130 pieces.
 The finished circus features a large “big top” tent and three rings of activity…acrobats, clowns, and a host of circus animals.
 The book also includes more than 60 patterns for these colorful characters.
+The book is available from Fox Chapel through our web store.

 Our third major project, the “CCA Signature Collection” was completed in conjunction with our 10th Anniversary in 2000.
 The CD book features carvings from current and emeritus members.
 Each member’s chapter contains color photographs of the carving, helpful tips for those who wish to carve the featured piece, and a pattern.
 The CCA Signature Collection is currently on display at Peter Engler Designs, located in the Grand Village, Branson, Missouri.
 The CD book can be purchased from the “CCA Store” on our website.